github-arjav/StackOverFlow/README.md

-## Stackoverflow-clone
+# StackOverflow-clone
-Clone of famous website "Stack overflow" build using MERN Stack.
+Clone of the famous website "Stack overflow" built using MERN Stack.

-# Steps to use the application
+## Steps to use the application

-# npm install
+### npm install
 use the above command to install dependencies

-# npm start
+### npm start
-use the above command in both server andclient side to run
+use the above command on both the server and client sides to run the application